-How to Replace a Broken Toilet Handle - Step-by-step Instructions w/Pictures
+How to Replace a Broken Toilet Handle: Step-by-Step Instructions With Pictures

 If you're like us, you're unlucky with toilet handles (also called trip levers or tank levers).
-We've had our toilet for 2 years now (an American Standard Champion - we love it) but we've literally gone through 3 handles so far.
-The plastic eventually breaks, forcing us to fish out and yank the broken lever in the tank to make it flush until we head down to the hardware store for a replacement.
+We've had our toilet for 2 years now (an American Standard Champion that we love), but we've literally gone through 3 handles so far.
+The plastic eventually breaks, forcing us to fish out and yank the broken lever in the tank to make it flush until we can head down to the hardware store for a replacement.

 Fortunately, replacing it and getting back into the flush of things is not really that difficult; you can do it in less than 5 minutes following the directions below.

 - a new trip lever (you can buy them at your local hardware store, or online)

 Yes, that's really all you need!
 (OK - maybe a towel, too, to dry your hands off with after you're done)

 1. Lift up the tank cover and set it aside.

 2. Loosen the nut on the broken tank lever on the inside of the tank.
 You will probably have to use a wrench to do this.
 Hold the handle on the outside while you twist off the nut on the inside.

 3. Completely twist off the nut and remove it from the remains of the handle arm.

 4. Pull out the old handle arm from the front.
 If it sticks, it might be somewhat stuck in the tank hole; just wiggle it a little bit.
 You can also push in from the inside-the-tank side.